KugaMas/emlb/README.md

 ### Benchmarks

-**Prerequisites** To ensure the execution of denoisors, you need to download additional [pybind11](https://github.com/pybind/pybind11) and [libtorch](https://pytorch.org/) libraries to help our cpp file compile.
+To ensure the execution of denoisors, you need to download additional [pybind11](https://github.com/pybind/pybind11) and [libtorch](https://pytorch.org/) libraries to help our cpp file compile.
 If you have installed them before, you can skip this step and directly modify the reference of `CMakeLists.txt`.

 ```
 cd ${EMLB_ROOT}